fsainas/contracts-verification-benchmark/README.md

 1. `make plain`: This command generates the README without experiment results.
 It utilizes `skeleton.json`, `ground-truth.csv` and version files from `versions/`.
-1. `make verif`: This command calls the Makefiles of verification tools and runs experiments.
+1. `make solcmc`/`make certora`: These commands call the Makefile of the tool specified to run experiments, results are written in the README.
-1. `make all`: This command runs experiments generates the complete README.
+1. `make all`: This command runs experiments with all verification tools and generates the complete README.